Ukartika567/Customer_Registry/README.md

 ### 🔐 SECRET_KEY
 This project uses Django's `SECRET_KEY` from the `.env` file.
 For testing or local development.
+You can refer to `.env.example` to know what variables are required.

 If you'd like to generate your own key:

 ```bash